This young football player wasn't hurt badly, but researchers say concussions among kids who play organized team sports are on the rise.

 CREDIT: Susan Leggett | Dreamstime

-The study is published today (Feb.
-28) in the journal Brain Injury.
+The study is published in the September issue of the journal Pediatrics.